opf/openproject/docs/user-guide/project-overview/README.md

 To remove a widget from the project overview page, click on the three dots at the top right corner of the widget and select **Remove widget**.

 ![remove-widget](remove-widget.png)

+## Frequently asked questions (FAQ)

+### Is it possible that we can have a board over all OpenProject tasks and users?

+Yes, to achieve the desired result you can navigate to the main project and on the Kanban view add the filter "subproject" "all".
+This will display the work packages in the main project and all subprojects.